 The trail starts off with the accessible portion.
 It’s a level and wide gravel path that winds its way .4 miles to Lost Lake.
 Along the way you will see markers that note various flora and fauna in the area.
 There is also a footbridge over a small damn at Katina Pond and several benches on the way to the lake.
 The accessible portion of the trail ends at Lost Lake; however, there is a rugged trail around the entire lake.
 Mosquitos can be thick around the water in the summer, but fall is a beautiful time to visit.

-Some of the best views in the Ledges can be seen from the ridge trail above the Des Moines River.
+Some of the best views in Ledges State Park can be seen from the ridge trail above the Des Moines River.
 You can access these trails from several side paths west of the main Lost Lake accessible route.
 A signature view of the Des Moines River valley can be seen 140 feet to the west of Katina Pond.
 Caution is advised due to the height.

 - Mesquakie Trail